Structured Data

 What this parameter measures

-Structured data tells AI engines exactly what your content is.
-It names whether a page describes an Organization, a Product, an Article, or a set of FAQ answers, instead of forcing them to infer it from prose.
-Schema markup powers rich results, feeds knowledge graphs, and makes your entities easier for ChatGPT, Gemini, and Perplexity to extract and cite accurately.
-Pages with clear @type declarations read as well-described and trustworthy, which raises the odds your facts are surfaced correctly.
+Structured data spells out what your content is.
+It declares whether a page describes an Organization, a Product, an Article, or a set of FAQ answers, so the engine never has to infer it from the surrounding text.
+Schema markup drives rich results, feeds knowledge graphs, and makes your entities easier for ChatGPT, Gemini, and Perplexity to extract and cite.
+When a page carries clear @type declarations, it reads as well-described and trustworthy, which raises the odds your facts surface correctly.
+Pair it with page metadata: together they are the entity signals AI crawlers read first.

-<script type="application/ld+json">tag describing your primary entity (for exampleOrganizationandWebSiteon the homepage). - Use at least one key type from the list above; a single generic block without a key type only reaches Partial.
+<script type="application/ld+json">tag that describes your primary entity (for exampleOrganizationandWebSiteon the homepage). - Use at least one key type from the list above.
+A single generic block with no key type tops out at Partial.

-BreadcrumbListorFAQPage) to reach the top tier when no single key type applies. - Validate your markup with Google's Rich Results Test so malformed JSON-LD is fixed before it ships.
+BreadcrumbListorFAQPage, to reach the top tier. - Run your markup through Google's Rich Results Test so malformed JSON-LD gets caught before it ships.

 - Keep the

-@typeaccurate to the page content; mislabeled schema undermines trust and may be ignored. - Re-scan after publishing to confirm the blocks parse and the key types are detected.
+@typehonest to the page content.
+Mislabeled schema erodes trust and can be ignored outright. - Re-scan after you publish to confirm the blocks parse and the key types register.

 Version History